Souvik7861/PROJECTS/5. CDC Pipeline from MySQL RDS to Snowflake/ReadMe.md

 Ctrl+B and then D
 ```

-#### Step 7: Lambda for Data Processing
+#### Step 8: Lambda for Data Processing
-From the destination (staging) S3 bucket, trigger a Lambda function that processes the file and calls the stored procedure based on details in each record.
+From the destination (staging) S3 bucket, trigger a Lambda function that processes the file and calls the stored procedure in snowflake based on details in each record.
 Lambda Code:
 ```python
 import json